idibidiart/the-great-api-masher/README.md

 These principles apply whenever consistent reads for related data are expected when using stateless APIs with concurrent acess to shared mutable data by multiple processes.

-While the API layer and the database schema/queries should be defined in such a way as to guarantee consistent reads for related data, having a client invoke the same stateless API more than once within the boundary of one GraphQLquery can lead to application-level inconsistency.
+While the API layer and the database schema/queries should be defined in such a way as to guarantee consistent reads for related data and serializable or linearizable updates, having a client invoke the same stateless API more than once within the boundary of one GraphQLquery can lead to application-level inconsistency.

 - There should be no attempt to perform distributed transactions via GraphQL (instead use Aggregates on the backend to avoid distributed transactions and perform related mutations/queries within a single database transaction boundary, using the appropriate transaction isolation level, e.g. strict serializable for writes and snapshot isolation for reads) If a distributed transaction is needed, an API must be created that manages the distributed transaction.